HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.rst

 Mathematics
 ===========
-//TODO This whole section might be superfluous
+:TODO: This whole section might be superfluous
 To faithfully recreate the gameplay of Wolfenstein 3D one has to understand how the developers worked around the technical limitations of the original hardware.
 Even if we were to use proper modern techniques we should at least know under